hem-chandra/hem-chandra.github.io/README.md

 View the live page using `localhost`:
 <http://localhost:4000>.
 You can get the html files in the `_site` folder.

+### Using the HTML version

+The compiled HTML files are available in the `html_source_file` folder.
+If you don't like Jekyll, you may directly edit and use the HTML version.

 ### Google Scholar Crawler

 The instructions for the Google Scholar crawler can be found in [this repository](https://github.com/RayeRen/acad-homepage.github.io).